I’m an expert teacher who develops online content for a range of learners.

 I discovered I loved instructional design as I worked with fellow instructors on courses, from learning objectives to tackling the LMS.
 When my college switched to remote instruction as a result of the COVID-19 pandemic, I created video tutorials to help colleagues get set up on VoiceThread and posted them on YouTube.

-Tools used: TechSmith Knowmia, Focusrite Scarlet 2i2 and Shure Beta 58a microphone, YouTube, Canvas
+Tools used: TechSmith Knowmia, Focusrite Scarlet 2i2, Shure Beta 58a microphone, YouTube, Canvas

 Accessible Content with Learners in Mind